oatlog/oatlog/doc/ideas/main.typ

 MEASURE: How many e-nodes are in e-classes that contain a Const?
 HYPOTHESIS: It is O(1) e-nodes.

+Subsume can be implemented in an easier way by also storing subsumed rows in a separate array and canonicalizing it when extraction starts to figure out what rows to ignore.

 = Rule normalization is hard.

 - Rule normalization should commute with all other modifications, at least additions, such as adding a union/premise/action. so: